Last reviewed 1 March 2021

 An infection control fund intended to help providers pay for additional staff and /or maintain the normal wages of staff who, in order to reduce the spread of infection need to reduce the number of establishments in which they work, reduce the number of hours they work, or self-isolate.

-£1.3 billion Covid-19 discharge funding via the NHS which will support local authorities to provide alternative accommodation to quarantine and isolate residents before their return to their care home, if required.
+£1.3 billion Covid-19 discharge funding via the NHS to support local authorities to provide alternative accommodation to quarantine and isolate residents before their return to their care home, if required.

 Increased clinical support from local primary care and community health services — including a named clinical lead for every care home, weekly “check-ins” and support for the use of key medical equipment such as pulse oximeters.